 AENB continues to be required to prepare and provide a separate resolution plan to the FDIC that would enable the FDIC, as receiver, to effectively resolve AENB under the FDIA in the event of failure.
-The FDIC issued an Advance Notice of Proposed Rulemaking on potential revisions to this separate resolution plan requirement for insured depository institutions in April 2019 and temporarily suspended resolution planning requirements for insured depository institutions.
-In January 2021, the FDIC lifted the moratorium on resolution plan submissions for insured depository institutions with \$100 billion or more in assets, including AENB.
+Under the FDIC's rule and its accompanying June 2021 statement on resolution plans for insured depository institutions, insured depository institutions with \$100 billion or more in assets, such as AENB, are required to submit resolution plans on a three-year cycle.
+AENB submitted its most recent resolution plan in December 2022, as required.